tactcomplabs/sst-bench/README.md

 * *large-stat* : Tests the creation of instantiation of a variable number of unsigned 64bit statistics for very simple components.
 Designed to test large blocks of statistics values for simple components.
+* *grid* : Generates a configurable 2 dimensional grid network with configurable component and data transfer parameters.
+Designed to profile simulation performance by sweeping component counts, data sizes, and thread counts.

 ## Prerequisites